 The headings should also follow the order in which things were asked for – so the evaluator doesn’t waste time looking for an answer.

 3. Make your bid attractive to read

 There is nothing more intimidating than a page full of solid writing.
 Many tenders will include word or character counts for each question, but that doesn’t stop you using formatting to help present an attractive document that doesn’t look daunting to the evaluator.

 Bullets and numbering are a great way to highlight important information.
 Keep them short and to the point, and they will also create some great white space on your document, breaking the information up.

 When complete, don’t forget to check the spelling and grammar, too.
 If your writing is full of errors, the evaluator may wonder what mistakes you will make with their project, too.

-If you would like some help responding to a tender, or some training to help you to write better bid responses, we would love to hear from you.
-Just call us on 0115 926 6477 or complete our online contact form.Tags: bid writing, bid writing advice, bid writing tips, Differentiating your tender, expert bid writing, expert tender writing, tender writing, tender writing advice, tender writing tips, Tendering
+Looking for help or training options?
+Call us on 0115 926 6477 or complete our online contact form.Tags: bid writing, bid writing advice, bid writing tips, Differentiating your tender, expert bid writing, expert tender writing, tender writing, tender writing advice, tender writing tips, Tendering